 “The aim of this model is to facilitate strategies for timely and appropriate delivery of family-centered, community-based, linguistically and culturally appropriate, cost-effective, and integrated services to all children and youth covered by Medicaid and CHIP with an emphasis on those with or at-risk for developmental, social, emotional, or behavioral health challenges, intellectual or physical developmental delays or disabilities, and/or those with complex and/or chronic health conditions,” the RFI states.

 CMS insures one-third of American children and is therefore positioned to demonstrate the value of an alternative payment model to large pediatric population which includes high-risk patients.
-The RFI is first step toward designed a workable pediatric APM.
+The RFI is first step toward designing a workable pediatric APM.

 “Some children and youth enrolled in Medicaid and CHIP, especially those that are high-need and high-risk, may experience barriers to accessing the optimal combination of child-focused programs and services that are available to address these critical factors,” CMS officials said in an official blog post.
 “Through the RFI, we are seeking input on approaches to improve the quality and reduce the cost of care for children and youth enrolled in Medicaid and CHIP.”